Skip to content

 CFDs are complex financial instruments and come with a high risk of losing money rapidly due to leverage.
 You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money.
 CFDs are complex financial instruments and come with a high risk of losing money rapidly due to leverage.
 You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money.

-Top small cap stocks to watch in 2025
+Top small-cap stocks to watch in 2026

-Small cap stocks aren’t considered as frequently as their larger counterparts in terms of worthy investments.
-They can sometimes be purchased at lower valuations than larger companies, due to being undervalued.
-But trading small cap companies comes with its fair share of risks.
+Small-cap stocks aren’t considered as frequently as their larger counterparts in terms of worthy investments.
+They can sometimes be purchased at lower valuations than larger companies due to being undervalued.
+But trading small-cap companies comes with its fair share of risks.
 Learn about these and see our top five picks to watch right now.

 A screen showing the Russell 2000 small-cap index Source: Bloomberg